openxc/openxc-message-format/README.md

 #### Requests

-A diagnostic request is created, update and deleted with a JSON object like this
+A diagnostic request is added or cancelled with a JSON object like this example:
-example:

     { "command": "diagnostic_request",
-      "action": "create",
+      "action": "add",
       "request": {
           "bus": 1,
           "id": 1234,